-Malamala Beach Club is an Island that’s owned by South Sea Cruise and is well known to be surrounded by Fiji’s famous crystal clear waters and the world’s first beach club located on its very own island.
+Malamala Beach Club is an Island that’s owned by South Sea Cruises and is well known to be surrounded by Fiji’s famous crystal clear waters and the world’s first beach club located on its very own island.
 Just 25 minutes from Port Denarau, you’ll find yourself enjoying the white sand beaches, beachside cabanas, a resort style infinity edge pool, and a view across the Mamanucas.

 From their delicious a-la-carte menu and wide range of cocktail drinks, we were having the time of our lives chilling and enjoying each other’s company in the infinity pool.
 Malamala Beach Club also offers complimentary use of non-motorised water sports equipment for snorkeling, kayaking and paddle boarding.
 What better way to spend the day by snorkeling and paddle boarding above the crystal blue waters of malamala Beach Club.